TickTeam/guide-tt/ios_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 ### Why I can't use premium features after purchasing TickTick?

 Upon completion of your payment, normally you can enjoy premium features.
-But if you can’t, you should:
+But if you can’t, please try the following steps:

 1.Slide the screen to the right.